Please support this project

 Ecuadorian Arts Initiative

-EAI was founded in 2016 as a way of serving the creative needs of children in Ecuador.
-For five weeks each winter, Sarah travels throughout the central highlands teaching art in orphanages, schools and local, often indigenous, communities.
-Donations of art supplies are offered to these communities along with immersion in art.
+EAI was founded by m in 2016 as a way of serving the creative needs of children throughout Ecuador.
+For five weeks each winter, Sarah travels throughout the country teaching art in orphanages, schools, and communities.
+Donations of art supplies are offered to these communities and schools along with immersion in art.
 The projects range from surface design to simple bookmaking and printmaking .

 Photos: 1.
 Indigenous community Pucara with children creating simple book projects with envelopes.
 2. La Inmaculada Catholic School in Otavalo making origami boxes.
 3. Second day at La Inmaculada creating handmade envelopes and books.
 4. School children at Juan Jose Buñay Comunidad Sigsihuayco, Ingapirca making signature-style books.